AFSA National Apprentice Competition

 - An employer can enter as many employees as are eligible from his/her company.

-- The apprentices scoring in the top 7 of the National Competition (Phase I) will qualify to compete in Phoenix, AZ, at the National Competition (Phase II) during AFSA’s Annual Convention provided no more than three (3) apprentices compete from the same membership region.
+- The apprentices scoring in the top 7 of the National Competition (Phase I) will qualify to compete in Las Vegas, NV, at the National Competition (Phase II) during AFSA’s Annual Convention provided no more than three (3) apprentices compete from the same membership region.
 In this case, the top three (3) scoring apprentices from a region will compete.